balena-io-experimental/balena-prometheus-grafana/README.md

 Each target address will show up in your Prometheus targets, [http://prometheus-IP/targets](#).

 ### Deploy
-Clone this repository, change into the balenaLamp directory and push to your application:
+Clone this repository, change into the balena-grafana directory and push to your application:

 ```
  $ git clone git@github.com:jtonello/balena-grafana.git